New ListingLake Lanier

 Rainbow Trout

-Rainbow trout is most present in the creeks of Buford Dam.
+Rainbow trout are most present in the creeks of Buford Dam.

 Experienced local fishermen advise you to throw your baits upstream because trout come straight to your hook with the current.
 Also, catching these fish is better with live bait like wax worms, red wigglers, nightcrawlers, or minnows.